 • Ontario, California

-Hyundai processes its vehicles through six facilities
+Hyundai processes its vehicles through seven facilities

-(five port facilities and one inland facility):
+(five port facilities, one manufacturing plant and one inland facility):

 • Portland, Oregon

-them throughout the Midwest
+distributes them throughout the Midwest

 Hyundai Capital America (HCA) serves Hyundai